swagataadhya/Uber-Pickup-Data-Analysis/README.md

 Objective of this project is to work with a real-world dataset, performing data extraction, cleaning, analysis, and visualization to derive meaningful insights.
 The data has been analyzed in different ways using Pandas and visualization libraries (Matplotlib/Seaborn/Folium).

 - Data Extraction: Retrieved the dataset from Kaggle using the Kaggle API in Python.
-- Data Cleaning & Feature Enginerring: Utilized the Pandas library for cleaning and feature engineering.
+- Data Cleaning & Feature Engineering: Utilized the Pandas library for cleaning and feature engineering.
 - Exploratory Data Analysis: Conducted data analysis in Jupyter Notebook using Pandas.
 - Data Visualization: Visualized trends and patterns through various charts with Matplotlib and Seaborn to highlight key insights and relationships.